A double-dimensional approach to formal category theory: Yoneda embeddings

+To see this consider the composite above, where $\eps$ is the counit of $f^\sharp \ladj r$; it is cartesian by \lemref{horizontal composition with (co-)units preserves nullary cartesian cells}.
+Because $f^\sharp$ is the pointwise Kan extension along the full and faithful yoneda embedding $\yon_A$ (see \lemref{yoneda embedding full and faithful}), we have $\yon_C \of f \iso f^\sharp \of \yon_A$ by \propref{pointwise left Kan extension along full and faithful map}.
+Composing the composite above with this isomorphism we obtain the cartesian cell that defines $\ps A(\yon_A, r)$ as the companion of $\yon_C \of f$. \end{proof}

-In the proof of \propref{pointwise left Kan extensions along yoneda embeddings are left adjoints} we will use the following lemma. \begin{lemma} Let $\map\yon A{\ps A}$ be a good yoneda embedding in a hypervirtual double category $\K$.
+In the proof of \propref{pointwise left Kan extensions along yoneda embeddings are left adjoints} we will use the following lemma. \begin{lemma} Let $\map\yon A{\ps A}$ be a good yoneda embedding in an augmented virtual double category $\K$.
 A vertical cell

 defines $l$ as the left Kan extension of $\id_{\ps A}$ along $j$ in $V(\K)$ precisely if $\eta \of \yon$ defines $l$ as the left Kan extension of $\yon$ along $j \of \yon$. \end{lemma} \begin{proof} Consider the commuting diagram of assignments below, between collections of cells that are of the form as shown.
 The two bijections here are given by composition with the cartesian and weakly cocartesian cell that define $\yon_*$; that they are bijections follows from the fact that the cartesian cell defines $\id_{\ps A}$ as a left Kan extension, and the universal property of weakly cocartesian cells.